momeister/Hub/README.md

 ### Why Sequential Agents?

-With 12GB VRAM, only one large model fits at a time.
+With 16GB VRAM + 64GB RAM, only one large model fits at a time.
 The pipeline is designed so:
 - **Planner** loads the manager model (reasoning-heavy)
 - **Retriever** runs CPU-only (manager model can be unloaded)
 - **Coder** loads the coder model (code generation)